birkheadc/transcript_chopper/docs/README.md

 # Audio Flashcard Wizard (Transcript Chopper)
 An application that assists the user in breaking down an audio file and its accompanying transcript into smaller pairs, especially for use in creating SRS cards for language learning.
 Original name was Transcript Chopper, which it is still referred to as internally.

 This project is open to help in the form of issues, comments or pull requests.
+If you would like to help, a good first step would be to check the issues section of this repo.

 ## Development and Deployment
 The application is configured to be deployable to a subdirectory (i.e. `www.example.com/this-app`).
 It took some time to figure out how to do this, but the end result is simple.